Welcome to St Aldhelm’s

 With no singing and shorter services worship certainly feels different – but it is good to be back and worshiping God together.
 Thank God that we are able to meet in God’s name again.

 Today we are thinking about turning to God – as our reading from Ezekiel puts it, Turn – and live.

 Our annual church meeting takes place in church on Sunday 11 October 2020 after our 10am service, at around 11.15.
 It will start with the annual meeting of parishioners, when we will elect two churchwardens, followed by the APCM itself, when we will hear reports about church activities and finances in 2019 and elect three Deanery Synod representatives and four PCC members.

 The formal notice of the meeting can be found here.
 If you are on the church’s electoral roll and would like to stand for any of the vacancies, please contact Mother Anna for a nomination form.
 She can be reached by email at email@example.com or you can call her on 07845 137233 and leave a message.

 Keep in touch

-While the church is closed Mother Anna is sending out reflections and prayers by email and updating the website and facebook page every week.
 Please keep an eye on this website and the St Aldhelm’s facebook page for the latest information about what we are up to and if you would like to receive updates and reflections by email, please contact firstname.lastname@example.org and ask to be added to the mailing list.